Devils vs Sabres Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 28)

 New Jersey vs. Buffalo Odds

-AI algorithm Remi is pouring through loads of data on each line.
+AI algorithm Remi is pouring through tons of stats on each team.
 In fact, anytime the New Jersey vs Buffalo trends are analyzed, there’s always several intriguing angles to key in on.
-Not to mention games played at extreme temps rarely follow normal, predictable betting trends.
+Not to mention games played at extreme travel distance almost always follow normal, predictable patterns.

 New Jersey vs Buffalo